honestcorrupt/honestCorrupt/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently intern at ... educonf Technoloies Pvt.Ltd.
+- 🔭 I’m currently intern at ...
+NullClass Pvt.
+Ltd.
 - 🌱 I’m currently learning ...
-R.A.T
+Mobile OS Penetration Testing.
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-888 R.A.T
+- 🤔 I’m looking for help with ... xss
 - 💬 Ask me about ...
 - 📫 How to reach me: ... soyamarya96workofficial@gmail.com
 - 😄 Pronouns: ...